ssenmosip/mosip-temp-documentation/MOSIP-Biometric-Data-Specifications.md

  * Transmission format - JPEG2000
  * Storage - JPEG2000 or PNG

-### Authentication (only minutiae based authentication is available in version 1)

 ## Finger Print Minutiae Record (FMR)

-### Registration (Only FIR is captured during registration)
+Only FIR is captured during registration

-### Authentication
- * Minutiae specification - ISO/IEC 19794 - 2
- * Record format - ???
- * Number of fingers - 1
- * Quality - NIST Fingerprint Quality (NFIQ) value of 1, 2 and 3 is acceptable
- * Transmission format - minutiae
- * Storage - minutiae

 # IRIS
-MOSIP will use Iris images only for registration and authentication
+MOSIP will use Iris images only for registration

 ## IRIS Image Record (IIR)

-### Registration
  * Image specification - ISO/IEC 19794 - 6
  * File format - ???
  * Number of eyes - 2